 Visiting in Summer

-The summer season runs from approximately mid-April to the beginning of November but July and August are really the summer months in Yellowstone.
-Park Areas, Entrances and Roads open on different dates.
-Detailed information is listed on the Opening and Closing Dates for Facilities including scheduled opening and closing dates for areas, campgrounds, entrances, lodging, roads, and more.
-Also check Park Roads for proposed opening dates and more information.
+The summer season runs from approximately mid-April to the beginning of November but July and August are the peak summer months in Yellowstone.
+Refer to Opening & Closing Dates of Facilities to check opening dates by area for campgrounds, lodging, services, and more.
+Also check Park Roads and Entrance Stations for more information.

-If viewing animals is part of why you come to Yellowstone, get out early and late in the day while you are here.
+If Wildlife Viewing is part of why you come to Yellowstone, get out in the park early and late in the day.
 Animals can be hard to find on hot days.
-July and August provide great opportunity to see bison; it is their rutting or mating season.
+July and August provide great opportunities to see bison; it is their rutting or mating season.
 Huge herds gather in both Hayden Valley and Lamar Valley; these areas can be good bear and wolf watching areas as well, if you go early.
-Don't be surprised if you spend time in bison jams as these beautiful creatures move along the roads.

 Did You Know?